heroiclabs/nakama-cpp/README.md

 Supported build modifiers are:

-- `LIBHTTPCLIENT_FORCE_WEBSOCKETPP`: On Windows platforms libhttpclient always includes websocketpp transport and uses it if Windows doesn't support websocket natively (< Windows 8).
-  You can set this build modifier to force use of websocketpp transport, so that it can be tested without installing Windows 7.
-If you
 - `ADDRESS_SANITIZER`: instrument library with [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer)

 Build modifiers are CMake variables passed at configure time using `-D` switch.